Kaawasaaki/ebpf-packet-logger/README.md

 A lightweight Linux kernel-level packet logging and threat detection tool using eBPF and Python.
 Developed as part of a small self-made project to demonstrate low-level observability and anomaly detection via suspicious port activity.

+NOTE: Since WSL2  does not support eBPF, all screenshots and reults are emulated from actual results obtained from actual Linux VM's
 ---

 ##  Features